 MAT104 Calculus II

-Schedule: MW at 8:30 AM, at 10 AM, at 11 AM or at 1:30PM, Fall and Spring.
+Schedule: MW at 8:30 AM, at 11 AM or at 1:30PM, Friday precepts; Fall and Spring.
 Optional review sessions are very helpful, but they are scheduled only after classes begin.

 Brief Course Description: Second semester of the standard 3-semester calculus sequence.
 Topics include techniques and applications of integration including area, length and volume and an introduction to differential equations.
 Introduces complex numbers and polar coordinates, analysis of convergence of infinite series and improper integrals, approximation using Taylor’s theorem with remainder.
 Emphasizes the development of mature problem-solving skills through problems that require sophisticated pattern-recognition and the ability to apply and adapt multiple techniques to solve a single problem.